yvanlebras/scitizen/README.md

 ## Questions

 * For "free" plan, limit size of image (rescale) ?
-* what should we block/do when quota is reached ? (block uploads etc... bad experience for end user, warn project owner before manual blocking?)
 * Quotas for Google maps API (remove map when reached ?) or force user to get a google api key ?

 ## General

 * add connection with Google, Facebook ....
-* Add quotas per project, admin can increase plan, quotas are managed by plans in config

 ## Items